alex-strobel/DPP-LabManual/Research/Analysis/Software/Visual Studio Code/Basic_Functions.md

 }
 ```

-Or, if you simply pasted an unformatted reference from another BibTeX file, you can auto-format it.
+Or, if you simply paste an unformatted reference from another BibTeX file, you can auto-format it.
+This is how your reference looked before:

-Before:

 ```
 @article{Olson1984,